 QUESTION: Sincerely an honest question.
-I'm plant-based and have always wondered why vegans who are so against the cruel treatment of animals, would want to eat food that resembles as closely as possible- an animal?
-Such as vegans burgers, meatless bacon, pulled pork jackfruit, etc. So they want to pretend they are eating animals?
+I'm plant-based and have always wondered why vegans who are so against the cruel treatment of animals, would want to eat food that resembles an animal as close as possible, such as vegan burgers, meatless bacon, pulled pork jackfruit, etc. Do they want to pretend they are eating animals?
 I just enjoy eating plant-based foods and I'm proud none of it even closely resembles an animal.

-QUESTION: I am new to the plant-based world, I wanted to get your intake on products like Gardein, beyond meat and vegan cheese products.
+QUESTION: I am new to the plant-based world, and I wanted to get your intake on products like Gardein, beyond meat, and vegan cheese products.
 Do you recommend buying these products to eat?
 I am a H.S. coach that is always on the go so I need something quick.